CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 2. Model and Dataset (Optional)

-XREPORT supports its trained image-captioning checkpoints plus curated local Ollama and offline Hugging Face MedGemma.
-It never pulls or downloads inference models automatically.
+XREPORT supports its trained image-captioning checkpoints plus an embedded, offline Hugging Face Transformers catalogue.
+It never pulls or downloads inference models automatically and does not require a separate model server for normal operation.

 Supported data sources:
 - **MIMIC-CXR** (initial validation dataset)